Colburn Chamber Players

 Program Information

-MOZART Adagio and Fugue for Violin, Viola, and Bass
+MOZART Adagio and Fugue for Two Violins, Viola, Cello, and Double Bass

 FRANCK Piano Quintet in F Minor